wokwi/rp2040js/README.md

 #### Filesystem support

-With MicroPython – and probably also CircuitPython – you can use the filesystem on the Pico.
+With MicroPython, you can use the filesystem on the Pico.
 This becomes useful as more than one script file is used in your code.
 Just put a [LittleFS](https://github.com/littlefs-project/littlefs) formatted filesystem image called `littlefs.img` into the rp2040js root directory, and your `main.py` will be automatically started from there.

 A simple way to create a suitable LittleFS image containing your script files is outlined in [create_littlefs_image.py](https://github.com/tomods/GrinderController/blob/358ad3e0f795d8cc0bdf4f21bb35f806871d433f/tools/create_littlefs_image.py).
 So, using [littlefs-python](https://pypi.org/project/littlefs-python/), you can do the following: